 All applicants apply online, using either the Middlesex application through Gateway to Prep Schools (Gateway) or the Standard Application Online (SAO).
 We do not have a preference between the two applications, but we require that applicants submit materials through only one application platform.

 The applications require a Candidate Profile or Student Biographical Form, Student Essay Questions, Parent Statement, recommendations from current English and Math teachers, a Principal/Counselor Recommendation, and a transcript report, including current grades and grades from the previous two years.
 Through Gateway, you may submit an optional Special Interest Recommendation or a Personal Recommendation.
+If you are applying through the SAO and wish to submit a Personal Recommendation, please have the recommendation writer submit a letter directly to [email protected].
 Transcripts and other materials not submitted through Gateway or SAO may be emailed in the format of a PDF to [email protected].